What’s the best processor for a trading computer?

 Our first test is the overall score given for each CPU, it is determined by a number of sub tests for processor intensive workloads running directly on the PC.
 These sub tests include things like number sorting algorithms, calculating prime numbers and encryption workloads.

-In a bit of a reverse from the web tests, the Skylake X chips come out on top here, the i9 7900X in particular has a big lead, improving on the 8700K result by 24% which is pretty significant.
+In a bit of a reverse from the web tests, the Skylake X chips do better and the i9 7900X is rated as top with a 3.6% lead over the i9 9900K.

 On the other end of the scale the i7 7100 really lags behind the rest, the newer 8100 (a direct replacement from the Kaby Lake 7th generation to the Coffee Lake 8th generation) offers an almost 40% performance jump, that’s a massive leap.